 solar in america

-The solar industry in the U.S. grew by 76% last year, continuing to create local jobs in addition to generating clean, renewable energy.
-The U.S. Department of Energy (DOE) SunShot Initiative is a national collaborative effort to make solar energy cost-competitive with other forms of electricity by the end of the decade.
-The DOE has funded multiple programs under SunShot, including the Rooftop Solar Challenge, with a focus on the ‘balance of systems’ costs that add up to 40% of the costs of installing solar.
+Record growth continued in the solar industry in the United State in 2013, with 4,751 MW of new solar capacity installed for a cumulative 13,000 MW of solar electric capacity operating in the U.S. The U.S. Department of Energy (DOE) SunShot Initiative is a national collaborative effort to make solar energy cost-competitive with other forms of electricity by the end of the decade.
+The DOE has funded multiple programs under SunShot, including the Rooftop Solar Challenge I & II, with a focus on the ‘balance of systems’ costs that add up to as much as 64% of the costs of installing solar..

 Solar in NY